 Price hikes may not matter to some clients, and others might even offer support by letting you know that you deserve every penny.
 Still, you should be prepared for clients who will question why the increase, why now or why it is what it is.

 Before you notify clients, write out in a few sentences addressing why you are raising your prices and what value you intend to continue to provide to clients.
 This way, you won’t find yourself groping for words when someone asks.

 You may want to characterize the increase as a percentage.
 It may be that your increase is actually a small percentage compared to increases in the cost of running your spa or massage practice.
-For example, your rent could be increasing 25 percent but your cost increase for services might be just 10 percent.
-You don’t have to go into a lot of details about your financial situation, but sometimes just being honest about your rising costs makes your increase more credible.
+For example, your rent could be increasing by 25 percent, but your cost increase for services might be just 10 percent.
+You don’t have to go into many details about your financial situation, but sometimes just being honest about your rising costs makes your increase more credible.